 The following year, it had to leave its few remaining horses behind in the Peninsula and take ship for home.
 The unit then mainly alternated between garrison duties in England and Ireland until 1894, when it began a 14-year posting in India.

 Two rare instances of action occurred in the intervening decades.
 First was the unit's participation in the charge of the Heavy Brigade at Balaklava (1854) during the Crimean War.
 Second was its involvement in the Battle of Tel-el-Kebir in Egypt in 1882, where it did not suffer a single casualty.

 In 1914, it deployed from England to France with the British Expeditionary Force's 1st Cavalry Division.
 The regiment's 'C' Squadron charged a German cavalry column just east of Mons on 22 August 1914, in what was the British Army's first action of the First World War (1914-18).
 It spent the remainder of the conflict in France and Flanders, fighting in a mounted and dismounted role, and gaining 26 battle honours.

 In 1919, the regiment briefly deployed to Ireland, returning to England later that year.
 Its final move was to Secunderabad in India in 1921.

-Explore the history and collections of the 4th Royal Irish Dragoon Guards by visiting the Royal Dragoon Guards displays at York Army Museum.
+Discover more about the 4th Royal Irish Dragoon Guards by visiting York Army Museum.